gasparka/thesis/docs/1_intro.rst

 in the MATLAB environment, the working model was then translated to C for real-time testing and fixed-point modeling.
 Lastly, the C model was manually converted to VHDL.

+.. todo:: siia paneks lause miks C ei sobi ja MyHDL jama

 Given the limitations and drawbacks of existing solutions, this thesis proposes Pyha, a new Python based hardware description language aimed at simplifying DSP hardware development in an open-source manner.
-Pyha raises the RTL design abstraction level by enabling sequential and object-oriented style, one of the contributions of this thesis is extension of this style to VHDL language, making the conversion process of Pyha unique.
+Pyha raises the RTL design abstraction level by enabling sequential and object-oriented style.
 DSP systems can be built by using the fixed-point type and semi-automatic conversion from floating point.
 In addition, this work makes an effort to simplify the testing process of hardware systems by providing better simulation interface for unit-testing.

+.. todo:: improve contributions

 The basis of Pyha is Python, a general purpose programming language that is especially well suited for rapid prototyping and modeling.
 Python has also found its place in scientific projects and academia by offering